dreamfactorysoftware/platform-wiki/Docker-Image.md

 DreamFactory can be run as a Docker container.
 You can build your own image or pull the latest image from Docker Hub.
-See README.md at dreamfactorysoftare/dsp-docker for details.
+See README.md at [dreamfactorysoftware/dsp-docker](https://github.com/dreamfactorysoftware/dsp-docker)for details.